 There appears to be a well-structured, effective and well-implemented educational process.
-The accreditation of the program by the CYQAA in 2017 guarantees quality in the educational process.
+The evaluation of the program by the University (which is a long-established public University) guarantees quality in the educational process.
 There are well-documented academic procedures involving the Dean of the School, the Head of the Department, the faculty staff and the students.